F. Richard Spencer

-Frank Richard Spencer (born June 10, 1951) is an American prelate of the Roman Catholic Church.
-Formerly a priest of the Archdiocese of Baltimore in Maryland and a U.S. Army chaplain, he was appointed an auxiliary bishop of the Archdiocese for the Military Services by Pope Benedict XVI on May 22, 2010.

-Spencer currently serves as the vicar for all military chapels (and U.S. State Department embassies) in Europe and in Asia for the archdiocese.
+Frank Richard Spencer (born June 10, 1951) is a retired American Catholic prelate who served as an auxiliary bishop for the Archdiocese for the Military Services from 2010 to June 2026.
+He was the vicar for military chapels (and U.S. State Department embassies) in Europe and in Asia.

 Biography

 Early life

 Frank Spencer was born on June 10, 1951, in Sylacauga, Alabama.
 He graduated from Sylacauga High School in 1969.
 He was an altar boy and earned the rank of Eagle Scout.
 Spencer then attended Jacksonville State University in Jacksonville, Alabama, where he earned a Bachelor of Science in law enforcement.
 He also received a Master of Education in counseling from the University of Wisconsin-La Crosse in La Crosse, Wisconsin Spencer earned a Master of Divinity and a Bachelor of Sacred Theology from St. Mary's Seminary in Baltimore, Maryland, and two honorary Doctor of Letters degrees.

 Military service

 Spencer was commissioned an officer in the US Army in 1973 and began serving active duty in 1974.
 Following Military Police Officer Basic Course and Advanced training, he was assigned as the first active duty provost marshal since 1954 to Fort McCoy, Wisconsin.
 He served as commander of the Military Police Detachment at Fort McCoy until summer 1977, when he was assigned to serve with the 2nd Infantry Division at Camp Casey in South Korea.

 Spencer's military education includes: Military Police Officer Basic and Advanced Courses, Chaplain Officer Basic and Advanced Courses, Command and General Staff Officer Course and Clinical Pastoral Education at Walter Reed Army Medical Center in Washington, DC.
 He was selected to attend the Resident National War College in Washington, Class of 2010.

 Inspired by the actions of Captain Chaplain Emil Kapaun, who died as a prisoner of war during the Korean War, Spencer requested release from active duty in 1978 to pursue his studies for the priesthood.
 He initially studied under the Order of Friars Minor of the Holy Name Province, but was later recruited for the Archdiocese of Baltimore by Archbishop William Borders.

 Spencer served in South Korea, Bosnia, Egypt and at the Pentagon during the September 11, 2001, attacks and Germany in capacities to include brigade and division positions.
 He deployed into Iraq on five occasions and also served two deployments in Afghanistan.
 Spencer retired from the military as a chaplain, colonel, in February 2014.